 Information The Council tells tenants what they are going to do.
+The Council tens tenants what they are going to do.
 Information, Handbooks and Leaflets Useful for: Keeping tenants up to date.
-Easy access to information about services.Key features: Tenancy/repairs handbooks are provided to all tenants when they move in.
+Easy access to information about services.
+Key features: Tenancy/repairs handbooks are provided to all tenants when they move in.
 These provide advice on rights, responsibilities and how to report faults.
-Other leaflets are available from the One Stop Shop or on-line Commitment level: Variable Local Information Notices Useful for: Finding out what is happening in your area.
+Other leaflets are available from the One Stop Shop or on-line Commitment level: Variable Commitment level: Variable Local Information Notices Useful for: Finding out what is happening in your area.
 Sometimes these are directly delivered to tenants' homes or more often notices will be posted in the One Stop Shop (Guildhall) and other community outlets (local shops, Community Centres etc.).
 Key features: Information provided could include invitations to events where tenants can discuss plans for their local area / neighbourhood.
-Commitment level: Variable Newsletters Useful for: Keeping you up to date on what is happening both in Housing and your area and providing information on our performance.
+Commitment level: Variable Commitment level: Variable Newsletters Useful for: Keeping you up to date on what is happening both in Housing and your area and providing information on our performance.
 Key features: Produced 3 times per year and sent to all tenants.
 Tenants can be involved as part of the Editorial Panel, or they can send articles to the tenant representatives in the local areas.
-Commitment level: 4 - 5 hours, quarterly Tenant Sounding Board Useful for : Letting us know which ways tenants want to be involved and when they are available to work with us to improve the service Key features: Tenants are able to choose how they become involved and with which part of the service Commitment level: Will vary dependent on which activities the tenant is involved in.
+Commitment level: 4 - 5 hours, quarterly Tenant Sounding Board Useful for : Letting us know which ways tenants want to be involved and when they are available to work with us to improve the service Key features : Tenants are able to choose how they become involved and with which part of the service Commitment level: Will vary dependent on which activities the tenant is involved in.